jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 < P: Type tree out heffed op. >

 That way the three hierarchies can be made independent of each other.
 The example above is a perfect way for part of the branch out, that the containment structure imposes, to be lifted, annulled, ignored.
-In the case above, the type structure ignores the split up in A, B, C, D and E. A, B, C, D and E are still separate objects: the object structure still makes a split up, but the type structure does not make a split up.
+In the case above, the type structure ignores the split up in A, B, C, D and E. A, B, C, D and E are still separate objects: the object structure still makes a split up, but the type structure might not make a split up.

-The example above, though, does not establish convergence in the type structure.
+The example above, though, might not establish convergence in the type structure.
 The type structure is as follows:

 < Circle in circle >